michaelbud/comic-calendar/README.md

 Drag the Random Comic widget into your desired sidebar area.

 Set the widget title (e.g., "Need a Laugh?").

+Choose whether to display a Random comic, a Featured comic, or the Latest comic in the widget dropdown.

+Select how many comics to stack and optionally add pixel spacing between them to control the widget layout.

 ❓ Frequently Asked Questions
 The date links or arrows keep taking me back to the latest comic.